Skip to main content

 2. Adjust Buffer Size

-// Buffer should be at least 2x batch size
+// Buffer should be at least 2x the batch size

 bufferSizeConfig := gopipeline.PipelineConfig{